pastaCat-sudo/Grumpy-Code/README.md

 I'm focusing on what's important.

-I ask you...
-If you're not grumpy, why bother coding?
+And for the record...
+If you're not grumpy, then why code?